Buzzy21/ClickerLite/README.md

  ## What to NOT use this for:

-- Used for works requiring high CPS, this is NOT the fastest auto-clicker out there
+- Works that requires high CPS, this is NOT the fastest auto-clicker out there
 - Committing crimes
 ## Send me an email